mysociety/climate_scorecard_data/README.md

-# climate_scorecard_data
+# Climate scorecard data

-Repository for climate scorecard data
+This contains the public facing source data for the climate scorecards.